newmayor/researchproject_deepDIC/README.md

 The manuscript of this research work can be found in https://arxiv.org/abs/2110.13720

 ## Dependencies
-Deep-DIC is implemented in [PyTorch](https://pytorch.org/) and tested with Ubuntu 20.04, please install the dependencies using the "pip install requirements.txt ".
+Deep-DIC is implemented in [PyTorch](https://pytorch.org/) and tested with Ubuntu 20.04, please install the dependencies using the 'pip install requirements.txt'.

 - Python 3.7
 - PyTorch (version = 1.16)